THE LEGALIZATION OF SIGNATURE

 - a prepaid envelope (with stamps) with your full address written for the return of your documents..

 We ask you to provide your phone number and e-mail address to reach you, in case you should be contacted for additional information.

-By Law No. 6 of 25 June 1990, Panama ratified the Hague Convention from 5 October 1961, which abolishes the requirement of legalization of foreign public documents.
-This is known as the 1961 Hague Convention.
+By Law No. 6 of 25 June 1990, Panama ratified the Hague Convention from 5 October 1961, which is a simplified method of legalization of documents that aims to verify the authenticity of the signatures contained in said document.

 The legalization of diplomas issued in less than 6 months has no cost for Panamanian citizens.
 Documents that exceed this period will cost $ 30.00.
 The same rule applies for academic certificates and credits.